BlueDragonMC/Server/INTEGRATION.md

 * `cosmetics`: A list of cosmetics which the player owns.
 Non-equipped cosmetics are included in the list.
   * `id`: A string identifier for the cosmetic
   * `equipped`: A boolean representing whether the player has the cosmetic equipped or not.
-* `permissions`: A list of permissions (string) that the player has.
-Assigning the player to a group is preferred.
 ### 3.3: Maps
 Each map has its own entry in the `maps` collection with the following fields:
 * `_id`: The friendly display name of the map (unlocalized).